lorispuchol/rainfall/level4/walkthrough.md

 > 0x1025544 = 16930116 in decimal

-But this time, we can't write 16930116 of caracters into the buffer because it is protected from overflow by (`fgets` reads 512 chars max).
+But this time, we can't write 16930116 characters into the buffer because it is protected from overflow by `fgets` (here `fgets()` reads 512 chars max).

 ## Step 1
 find with which parameter `printf` fall on the `fgets` return address (the buffer address)